About Waste Anesthesia Gas Monitoring

 How Evergreen Monitors Waste Anesthetic Gases

-Waste anesthesia gas monitoring is accomplished through on-site instruments and/or passive dosimeter badges worn by employees.
+Health care waste anesthesia gas monitoring is accomplished through on-site instruments and/or passive dosimeter badges worn by employees.
 In addition to badges, we monitor the ambient air exposure of anesthetic agents to ensure that breathing levels are within regulatory standards.
-Plus, we identify the locations of high- and low-pressure anesthetic gas leaks and test the ventilation to further reduce employee exposure to these gases.
+Plus, our medical waste anesthesia gas testing can identify the locations of high- and low-pressure anesthetic gas leaks and test the ventilation to further reduce employee exposure to these gases.
 Ventilation checks include air exchange rates, positive/negative pressure and nitrous oxide (N2O) recirculation.